bioinform/metasv/README.md

-metasvmerge
+MetaSV
 ===========

-MetaSVMerge: An accurate method-aware merging algorithm for structural variations
+MetaSV: An accurate and integrative structural-variant caller for next generation sequencing